Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Fitting strategy and dataset

 An example of the $(X,Y)$ reconstruction from PMT data is shown in Fig.~\ref{fig:bat_on_cmos_calib}, where the inferred positions are overlaid on the camera image.
 The reconstructed coordinates are in good agreement with the positions of the electron recoils induced by the $^{55}$Fe source, clearly visible in the image.

 Figure~\ref{fig:fe_distribution_1} shows the spatial distribution of the spots reconstructed with the camera-based algorithm and figure~\ref{fig:fe_distribution_2} the PMT-based algorithm.
 The distribution appears narrower along the x-axis due to the presence of a collimator in front of the source.
-As a result, the spot density is higher along X, which -- as will be discussed later -- leads to better spatial resolution in that direction compared to Y. In addition, figure~\ref{fig:fe_distribution_3} shows that the reconstructed energies from the two sub-detectors are in very good agreement, demonstrating that the limiting factor for the energy resolution is the number of photons produced at the end of the charge amplification process, rather than the readout method.
+As a result, the spot density is higher along X, which -- as will be discussed later -- leads to better spatial resolution in that direction compared to Y. In addition, figure~\ref{fig:fe_distribution_3} shows that the reconstructed energies from the two sub-detectors are in very good agreement.
+For the CMOS, the energy estimation is obtained from the total photon counts in the pixels constituting the tracks, while for the PMT it comes directly from the BAT-fit light output variable $(L)$.
+A single-point calibration is applied by associating the main peak in both sensors distributions to the $^{55}$Fe peak of 5.9\,keV.
+The observed non-gaussian tails are due to poorly reconstructed tracks and background events.
+This result demonstrates that the limiting factor for the energy resolution is the number of photons produced at the end of the charge amplification process, rather than the readout method.

-Events featuring a single visible localized track and a single PMT trigger are used to evaluate the accuracy of the reconstruction.
-Fig. \ref{fig:golden_association} shows the distribution of the residuals $\Delta X,\,\Delta Y$ expressed as mean and standard deviation between the PMT-based and camera-based reconstructions of the $X$ and $Y$ coordinates, respectively:
+Events featuring a single visible localized track and a single PMT trigger are used to evaluate the reconstruction accuracy.
+Figure~\ref{fig:golden_association} shows the distributions of the residuals $\Delta X$ and $\Delta Y$ between the PMT-based and camera-based reconstructions of the $X$ and $Y$ coordinates, respectively.
+The mean values and standard deviations are